-The company handled $130 million of domain transactions in the first year of 2022.
+The company handled $130 million of domain transactions in the first quarter of 2022.

 Escrow.com has published its Q1 Domain Investment Index (pdf).
 The company handles a lot of confidential domain sales you never read about, so the report is a valuable data point for the domain market.